-Stanley L. Brown is Acting Deputy Assistant Secretary for Programs and Operations in the U.S. Department of State’s Bureau of Political-Military Affairs.
+Stanley L. Brown is Deputy Assistant Secretary for Programs and Operations in the U.S. Department of State’s Bureau of Political-Military Affairs.
 In this capacity, he oversees Bureau’s Office of Global Programs and Initiatives and Office of Weapons Removal and Abatement.

-Mr. Brown served as the Acting Principal Deputy Assistant Secretary (PDAS) in the Bureau of Political-Military Affairs (PM) from January-October 2019.
+Mr. Brown served as the Acting Principal Deputy Assistant Secretary (PDAS) in the Bureau of Political-Military Affairs (PM) since January 2019.
 He is also the Director of the Office of Weapons Removal and Abatement (PM/WRA) in the PM Bureau and has served in that capacity since 2013.
 As the WRA Director, he is responsible for programs that strengthen U.S. national security by preventing illicit proliferation of small arms and light weapons and reducing the impact of explosive hazards globally, which also includes leading the interagency Man-portable Air Defense System (MANPADS) Task Force.